 In an effort to protect the privacy of its students, Western Christian Schools will only discuss the student’s education, discipline, and other pertinent details with the biological parent and/or parent-appointed guardian.

-The guardian of the person of a child has the care, custody, and control of the child.
+The guardian assumes the care, custody, and control of the child.
 As guardian, you are responsible for providing for food, clothing, shelter, education, and all the medical and dental needs of the child.
 You must provide for the safety, protection, and physical and emotional growth of the child.
 Like a parent, you should maintain close contact with the student, the school, and student’s parents.
 Raising children is not easy.
 You should become familiar with community resources that can assist both you and the child.

 As of October 1, 2012, the guardian must pick up and sign for the acceptance package from the international program office.
 Acceptance letters/packages will no longer be mailed to the student.